Can Deep Neural Networks Predict Data Correlations from Column Names?: Result Breakdowns

 \begin{hypothesis} Column names with a higher ratio of English words (as opposed to abbreviations or other symbols) can be more easily interpreted and make predictions more accurate. \end{hypothesis}

-The following experiments use the Roberta model and the Pearson correlation coefficient.
-We consider columns correlated for an absolute R-value of at least $0.9$ and a p-Value of at most 5\%.

-To test the first hypothesis, we use two metrics for column name length.
-We consider the number of characters as well as the number of tokens (i.e., the number of text snippets, separated by spaces and underscores).
-Figure~\ref{fig:nrchars} reports results for the number of characters and Figure~\ref{fig:nrwords} results for the number of tokens.
-Both figures report results for three length ranges separately.
-Those ranges refer to the quantiles (e.g., the range ``Q50-100\%'' includes pairs of columns whose length is at or above average length).

-The differences are significant.
-For both column name metrics and all five prediction quality metrics, having longer column names improves performance.
-Those differences are more pronounced when measuring length as the number of characters (compared to the number of words).
-For instance, when measuring length as the number of characters, the MCC score improves from 42\% to 83\% when going from short to long names.
-Precision improves from 45\% to 81\%.
-Those results provide strong experimental evidence validating Hypothesis~\ref{hyp:namelength}.

-Next, we analyze Hypothesis~\ref{hyp:wordratio}.
 Figure~\ref{fig:wordratio} reports results for subsets of column pairs, characterized by the ratio of English words in column names.
-We measure that ratio as follows.
-First, we divide both column names into tokens, using common separators.
-Then, we check for each token whether it appears in an English dictionary.
+It measures that ratio as follows.
+First, both column names are divided into tokens, using common separators.
+Then, each token is compared to an English dictionary.
 The ratio of words, contained in the dictionary, to the number of all tokens is the word ratio.
-For Figure~\ref{hyp:wordratio}, we separate column pairs into three groups, associated with different ranges for that ratio (e.g., ``Q50-100\%'' includes column pairs whose ratio of English words is at or above the average).
+For Figure~\ref{hyp:wordratio} separates column pairs into three groups, associated with different ranges for that ratio (e.g., ``Q50-100\%'' includes column pairs whose ratio of English words is at or above the average).

 Here, the absolute differences between low and high word ratios are relatively small.
 For instance, MCC scores increase only from 60\% to 65\%, moving from low to high ratios.
 Recall, for instance, decreases slightly from 88\% to 87\%.
 Altogether, the experimental evidence for Hypothesis~\ref{hyp:wordratio} is weak.